pkulchenko/lua-array/README.md

 # Summary and conclusions

 The main contributions of this work are:
-* The addition of a new high performance array subtype for tables, which does not negatively affect the performance of regular tables (within measurement accuracy).
+* The addition of a new high performance array subtype for tables, which does not negatively affect the performance of regular tables (within measurement precision).
 * The arrays don't suffer from the issue with holes (also see Opinions below how the hole issue can be resolved in the future for regular tables).
 * "[...]" syntax for arrays.
-* Arrays have been implemented in a way that is fully backwards compatible, meaning that Lua programs without arrays can run without modification on the modified Lua version with array support.
+* Arrays have been implemented in a way that is fully backwards compatible, meaning that old Lua programs can be run without modification with the patched Lua interpreter.

 The work shows that Lua could benefit from an array subtype for tables.